 3. Safe and Improved Home Mobility

 Elevators give those with limited mobility a chance to do things independently.
 They can get into and out of the elevator by themselves, unlike with a stair lift, where they may require assistance.
 Elevators are safe spaces, too.
 Handrails give people something to lean on.
 They don’t have to balance in a moving chair that could stop or start unexpectedly.
-With an elevator, they can take control of their movement — a quality that’s always appreciated.
+With an elevator, they can take control of their movement — which many people appreciate.

 4. Increases Home Resale Value